 The assessment method for this qualification is by portfolio of evidence.

 The assessment process for the OCNLR Level 3 Award in Community Campaigning is as follows:

-- The learners are assessed through activities that are internally set by tutor assessors
+- The students are assessed through activities that are internally set by tutor assessors

-- The activities must be designed to enable learners to meet the assessment criteria of the unit
+- The activities must be designed to enable students to meet the assessment criteria of the unit

 - The portfolios of assessed evidence are externally moderated by an OCN London External Moderator